van-william/carbon/apps/carbon/README.md

 1. `export async function loader`: The data that the route returns, which can be accessed via `GET` or `useLoaderData` in the component (3)
 2. `export async function action`: The actions (`POST` or `DELETE`) for the route, which can be accessed via http methods or through the `ValidatedForm` component.
 3. `export default function`: The nested react component for the route.
 This renders inside the `<Outlet/>` component of the parent route.

-### `app/queues`

-Where async tasks are defined.
-For example, scheduling calculations or bulk updates to user permissions that could take a long time to run are put into a job queue to run when the resources become available.
-Under the hood this relies on `@carbon/redis` (to store the jobs) and `~/lib/bullmq` to manage execution.